A reading

 Voice

 Cerebral intensity in conversational prose.
 Builds via rhetorical momentum — sensory observation → philosophical implication.
 Self-aware parentheticals ("I said that already").
-Compound sentences and lists — catalogs of apples, knife specs, gummy bear attributes — a mind that finds meaning in taxonomy and texture.
+Compound sentences and lists — catalogs of apples, knife specs, gummy bear attributes, varieties of squash — a mind that finds meaning in taxonomy and texture.
 She rarely concludes; she suspends.
 Earnest, occasionally sardonic, never glib.
 Addresses readers as co-seekers.

 The pseudonym is a wink.
 "Anhedonia" — the clinical inability to feel pleasure — describes the opposite of her actual writing, which is intense, tactile, almost obsessive sensory engagement.
 The gummy bear piece dwells rapturously on a trivial treat.
 This is her pattern: pick something humble or overlooked, pay it sustained attention, mine it for meaning.